 Instructions

-- In a large bowl, mix together the almond flour, sweet white rice flour, potato starch, sugar, baking soda, baking powder, salt, and cornmeal.
+- In a large bowl, mix together the almond flour, sweet white rice flour, potato or corn starch, sugar, baking powder, and salt.

-- Add the blueberries and stir gently, so that they don't break.
+- Stir in the plant milk–the batter will be quite thick.
+Add your blueberries and stir gently, so they don't break.

 - Add oil to a non-stick pan over medium heat and spoon the batter onto the pan (about the size of your palm).
 Cook on both sides for about 2 minutes.
-They will be slightly crispy on the outside (thanks potato starch!) and soft and tender on the inside.
+They will be slightly crispy on the outside and soft and tender on the inside.

 - Serve with maple syrup and fresh berries.